Yukiooooo/PHYS-5391/assignment-1/README.md

 Please download all the stuffs in this folder or use your command and type:
 $ git clone

-If you use the command line, there are two basic ways to complete the .tex code.
+If you use the command line, there are two basic ways to complete my codes.

 __Method 1: # using Makefile #__

-$ make % very straghtforward
+$ make % very straightforward to compile all the steps and get the final .pdf

 $ make clean % use this if you want to clear all the files created by $ make